KPCOFGS/ArcGIS_ExperienceBuilder_LABINS_Map/README.md

 Installation:
 1. Download the source code as .zip file and extract it
    * Alternatively, you can use git to clone this repository
-2. Go inside the folder and select all, then zip them to a `.zip` file
+2. Start the Experience Builder Developer Edition
-3. Start the Experience Builder Developer Edition
+3. Click import from computer and find the folder you just uncompressed
-4. Import from computer and find the `.zip` file you just compressed
+4. Go inside the folder and find the `.zip` file and import it
 5. Wait and then it will be imported to your computer

 ## License